 I should stress how poor a sports betting option Proline is for Toronto residents.
 The odds are dramatically worse for players than the odds offered at online betting sites, with a court actually ruling that the Proline odds are too poor for anyone to win money over time.
 This doesn’t even take into account the fact that you are forced to bet on at least 3 outcomes for each wager and don’t receive the benefits of the sign up bonuses and promotions offered at online betting sites.
 I strongly advise Toronto residents who bet with Proline to make the switch online.

 Land Based Casino Sportsbooks Near Toronto

-The two closes land based casinos to Toronto are Casino Rama (Rama, Ontario) and Great Blue Heron Casino (Port Perry, Ontario).
-Unfortunately for Toronto residents, neither of these casinos accept sports bets in any form.
+Toronto has several land based casinos located within a couple hours of the city.
+Unfortunately for Toronto residents, none of these casinos accept sports bets in any form.

 The closest brick and mortar casino to Toronto that offers casino sports betting is that of Casino Niagara in Niagara Falls, which is about an hour and a half drive via the QEW.
 There is a sportsbook section of Casino Niagara, however, similar to Proline you are only allowed to make parlay bets of between 2 and 6 outcomes.
 The number of sports offered for wagering is also limited to just hockey, football, baseball and college basketball.

 If you only enjoy betting the horses then you are in luck as a Toronto resident.
 Woodbine Racetrack is located at 555 Rexdale Blvd, in Toronto near the Pearson International Airport.
 Woodbine Racetrack allows you to wager on all of their races directly at the track.
 They also offer a wide variety of slot games that you can try your luck at.

 You can also bet on the Woodbine races through our recommended online betting sites.
 Full details with a ‘how to bet’ guide here.